Off-site Levy Bylaw

 Council amended the Off-Site Levy Bylaw in March 2024.
 The updated bylaw aimed to ensures that Town is collecting the correct amount of funds from the development industry to cover the costs of new infrastructure.
 Without the update, those costs fall to existing ratepayers to cover.
 In passing the bylaw, Council spoke to a model to ensure that new growth pays for itself, without passing those costs on to existing ratepayers

 The Bow Valley Builders and Developers Association (BOWDA) and five developers challenged the bylaw with the Land and Property Rights Tribunal (LPRT).
 The LPRT released their decision and declared the OSL bylaw invalid, largely for failing to make publicly available during the consultation period the calculations by which it arrived at the off-site levy as well as certain data and assumptions used to complete the calculations, and information necessary to replicate them.
-The ruling gave the Town four months to create a new bylaw, while leaving the previously approved one in place.
+The ruling gave the Town four months to re-pass the bylaw, while leaving the previously approved one in place.
 We are doing that work now.

 Consultation Sessions